hashicorp/hcp-terraform-operator/charts/terraform-cloud-operator/README.md

 ### Install to work with Terraform Enterprise

-If targeting a Terraform Enterprise instance rather than Terraform Cloud, set the API endpoint URL using the `operator.tfeAddress` value:
+If targeting a Terraform Enterprise instance rather than HCP Terraform, set the API endpoint URL using the `operator.tfeAddress` value:

 ```console
 $ helm install demo hashicorp/terraform-cloud-operator \